 | Dinner | White fish tacos with cabbage slaw, black beans, and salsa | Flavor without heavy fats |

 If you have a history of disordered eating, a strict low-fat plan can become overly rigid.
 If you have gallbladder issues or fat malabsorption conditions, medical guidance is important when changing fat intake.
-If you are on a very low-fat plan, ensure you still include essential fats and discuss long-term suitability with a clinician or dietitian.
+If you are on a very low-fat plan, ensure you still include essential fats (linoleic and alpha-linolenic acid) and discuss long-term suitability with a clinician or dietitian.
+Pregnant and breastfeeding women, growing children, and adults with cycle disturbances or low energy availability should generally not run fat below 25 to 30% of calories without specific medical reasons.